Stalin's Missed Chance: Soviet and German offensive plans

-As for the usual suggestions that the Red Army was preparing a counteroffensive, a possible Wehrmacht invasion is suggested in plans cited by Meltyukhov, but with obvious lack of depth: the estimation of the enemy's intentions, with exception of the possible direction of the main attack, did not undergo substantial changes.
-Furthermore, Meltyukhov claims those plans did not proceed from factual data and two possible Wehrmacht assault directions (Southern version, through Ukraine and Northern version, through Lithuania and Latvia, the latter being abandoned later) were taken into consideration, while an assault on Belarus was excluded without any reason.
-Thus, one might wonder if this was merely guess-work.
-Aleksandr Vasilevsky has recalled himself that there was no straight answer to the probability of a German invasion, nor was a possible timing discussed.
-This fact and the absence of a connection between a possible strike by the enemy and the actions of the Red Army makes the suggestion of a 'counter-strike strategy' very implausible to Meltyukhov.
+As for the usual suggestions that the Red Army was preparing a counteroffensive, a possible Wehrmacht invasion is suggested in plans cited by Meltyukhov, but with obvious lack of depth since the estimation of the enemy's intentions, with exception of the possible direction of the main attack, did not undergo substantial changes.
+Furthermore, Meltyukhov claims those plans did not proceed from factual data and that two possible Wehrmacht assault directions (the southern version, through Ukraine, and the northern version, through Lithuania and Latvia, which was abandoned later) were taken into consideration, and an assault on Belarus was excluded without any reason.
+Thus, one might wonder if that was merely guesswork.
+Aleksandr Vasilevsky has recalled himself that there was no straight answer to the probability of a German invasion and that no possible timing discussed.
+That fact and the absence of a connection between a possible strike by the enemy and the actions of the Red Army make the suggestion of a 'counter-strike strategy' very implausible to Meltyukhov.

 On the other hand, the concentration of Red Army on the borders was elaborated throughout different plans (Meltyukhov reports five different versions) and went through substantial changes.
 As also indicated by M. A. Gareyev, who is himself skeptical of the Soviet strike thesis, "the direction of the concentration of basic efforts by Soviet command was chosen not in the interests of the strategic defensive operation (this operation was simply not provided and was not planned), and conformably entirely to other methods of operations."

 Military actions would have begun with the surprise blow by the Soviet Air Force on the airfields of Eastern Prussia, Poland and Romania.
 The overall Soviet superiority in aviation would have made it possible to subject German airfields in a 250 km-deep border zone to continuous airstrikes, which would have led to a significant weakening of the enemy and would have facilitated Red Army ground forces operations.
 The ground forces were supposed to have two major strike directions: one striking towards Eastern Prussia and Poland and the other into Romania in the South.

 The basic idea of Soviet military planning consisted in the fact that the Red Army was to concentrate near the border under the disguise of maneuvers and to go over into a sudden, decisive attack.
 "The absence of any references to the possible defensive operations of the Red Army shows that the discussion was not about the preparation for a pre-emptive strike but for the assault on Germany and its allies.
 This idea is clearly expressed in the document of May 15, 1941, by which the Red Army was to be guided in the beginning of war."
-Meltyukhov suggests that the assault on Germany was initially planned to take place on June 12, 1941, but was postponed because the Soviet leadership feared an Anglo-German reconciliation against the Soviet Union after the flight of Rudolf Hess on May 12, 1941.
+Meltyukhov suggests that the assault on Germany was initially planned to take place on June 12, 1941 but that it was postponed because the Soviet leadership feared an Anglo-German reconciliation against the Soviet Union after the flight of Rudolf Hess on May 12, 1941.